 If there’s one thing you should know to understand the difference between pharmacological and psychological mechanism, it’s substance specificity.
 Pharmacological effects are substance-specific, which means that a given constituent will cause similar effects (yet not necessarily to the same degree) across the different subjects, by acting on the same molecular targets in a dose-dependent manner.

 After entering the body via inhalation, topical application or internally, the constituents can bind to various proteins, such as ion channels, receptors, enzymes, carrier proteins, and proteins involved in signalling pathways.
 Due to their lipophilic nature, most can readily dissolve in cell membranes, where they can disrupt communication of the cell with its surrounding.
 Many antimicrobial constituents work by disrupting the cell membranes of microbial pathogens.
-The same thing happens in the cell membranes of our tissues, which is why potent antimicrobial oils are also potential irritants.
+The same thing happens in the cell membranes of our own tissues, which is why potent antimicrobial oils are also potential irritants.

 Essential oil constituents typically exert their pharmacological effects by inhibiting the function of the proteins they bind to, and therefore inhibit or slow down associated biological processes.
 That is how lavender can induce calming and sedative effects in the brain, or how anti-inflammatory and spasmolytic effects are mediated.